taliah-hl/hungry-burgerman/README.md

 ## Introduction

-Welcome to Hungry Burgerman, a coursework project developed for CS2410 Software Studio at National Tsinghua University.
+Welcome to Hungry Burgerman, a project developed for CS2410 Software Studio at National Tsinghua University.

-This project is a collaborative effort by a team of three groupmates, w The objective is to design a mobile app aimed at addressing issues we've identified among our fellow schoolmates.
+This project is a collaborative effort by a team of three groupmates, with the objective of designing a mobile app aimed at addressing issues we've identified among our fellow schoolmates.

 ## Goal of the app